replicatedhq/kots.io/content/kotsadm/installing/online-install.md

 The most direct and simple way to install a KOTS application to a Kubernetes cluster is to deploy to an existing cluster that contains nodes that can access the Internet.
 In this scenario, the container images will be pulled from the upstream registries directly.

-## kots install
+## Kots install
-To start, run the command that was provided by the application vendor.
+To start, first [install the Kots CLI kubectl plugin](/kots-cli/getting-started/) & then run the command that was provided by the application vendor.

 ```shell
 kubectl kots install application-name